This program is designed to give working professionals the knowledge and skills necessary to excel in the world of public procurement and contracting.

 While a bachelor’s degree from a regionally accredited university along with at least 3 years of full-time professional work experience is required, we do not require a specific industry or academic background to apply.
 Our students come from a variety of backgrounds, including aerospace, defense, homeland security, engineering, IT, construction, healthcare/pharmaceuticals, government, and more.

-New students are accepted three times a year: for the Fall, Spring and Summer semesters.
+New students are accepted two times a year: for the Fall and Spring semesters.
 Please see the admissions page for more details about specific deadlines.

 Yes, the GMAT or GRE is required for students wishing to apply to the MSGC program.
 However, the GMAT/GRE requirement may be waived for students with more than seven years of full-time, relevant professional work experience, or for students with an existing graduate degree.
 Please note that the admissions committee reserves the right to ask you to submit a GMAT/GRE score if it could increase your chance of admission.